-Florida law addresses a broad range of what are generally described as “sexually-based offenses,” or, put more simply, sex crimes.
-Not only are these some of the most serious offenses in Florida, but they carry with them a broad range of collateral consequences which can, and do, substantially affect the lives of anyone charged with, or convicted of, such an offense.
+Florida law addresses a broad range of what is generally described as sexually-based offenses or, put more simply, sex crimes.
+Not only are these some of the most serious offenses in Florida, but they carry with them a broad range of collateral consequences which may substantially affect the lives of anyone charged with and/or convicted of such an offense

-Section 800.04 of the Florida Statutes defines a number of crimes.
-These include:
+Section 800.04 defines a number of crimes, which include the following.

-- “Lewd and lascivious battery” (generally, any sexual intercourse or sexual activity) between any person and a child under the age of 16.
+- “Lewd and lascivious battery, " sexual intercourse or sexual activity between any person and a child under the age of 16.

 - “Lewd or lascivious molestation,” which is generally defined as sexual activity short of actual intercourse.
 If the child is less than the age of 12, the law requires a mandatory minimum sentence of 25 years upon conviction, followed by a lifetime so sexual offender probation.